Sheltered and Extra Care Housing

 - Have a level of mental awareness to enable you to live independently free from risk to yourself and others.

-All personal care services are dependant upon an individual care needs assessment by Adult Services for which an additional payment may be required subject to a financial assessment.
+All personal care services are dependent upon an individual care needs assessment by Adult Services for which an additional payment may be required subject to a financial assessment.

 The application process